Rudy01/rudy01.github.io/README.md

   - `list_of_alarm_arns`: A list of all alarms provisioned for the service.
 Used to create an overview dashboard
   - `mode`: Validates that the same template is always run (`dash_and_infra` or `dash_only`)

+:warning: **NOTE: DO NOT SWITCH WHICH TEMPLATE YOU USE FOR A SERVICE ONCE YOU HAVE PROVISIONED ITS DASHBOARD.**

+**Terraform relies on a state file to keep track of the resources it manages, so if you switch from `dash_and_infra` to `dash_only` without removing your infrastructure from the state file, terraform will destroy your infrastructure.**

+**Switching from `dash_only` to `dash_and_infra` is also not advised, since it can result in resource duplication unless you add all of your infrastructure to a .tfvars file and the state first (assuming that infrastructure is supported by our infra modules).**

+**We have error handling in place to prevent swaps between templates for active services.
+If you would like to switch templates, please de-provision all managed resources before trying to run the service with a different template.**

 # Usage
 **Let’s walk through how to make an example service that uses each of our modules with a `dash_and_infra` implementation or a `dash_only` (and `infra_only` for testing purposes) implementation.
 Both of these examples can be found in the `examples` directory of the repo:**